dsi-dev-sessions/01-docker/README.md

-# dev-sessions
+# Docker Workshop
-Code and presentations of DSI development sessions
+Code and slides